Carrooi/Node-Translator/README.md

 Every time you update this dictionary file, please increase this version number to reload data in cache.

 ## Changelog

+* 1.5.0
+	+ Accessing items from lists in translate method

 * 1.4.4
 	+ Translate method: can pass args as second argument